Debugging Deployed iOS Apps

 Enabling App Store Diagnostic Reporting

-If someone is reporting a crash, and you do not see a corresponding report in iTunes Connect, you may want to direct them to the following knowledge base articles for Mac or for Windows so they can opt-in to sending you crash reports.
+If someone is reporting a crash, and you do not see a corresponding report in iTunes Connect, you should direct them to the following knowledge base articles for Mac or for Windows so they can opt-in to sending you crash reports.

 Understanding Crash Logs and Console Output